MONDAY, DECEMBER 1

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

-SMALL BUSINESS POP-UP: Leadership Stage | Future-Proofing Access to Capital reimagined with Truist
+SMALL BUSINESS POP-UP: Future-Proofing Access to Capital reimagined with Truist (Leadership Stage)

 Capital is the fuel of innovation, entrepreneurship, and community growth—but access to that fuel remains uneven.
 Small businesses create nearly two-thirds of net new jobs in the U.S., yet minority- and women-owned businesses are still approved for loans at rates 20–40% lower than their peers.
 Globally, the unmet financing need for small and medium-sized enterprises is estimated at $5.2 trillion annually, limiting growth and widening wealth gaps.
 Addressing these disparities isn’t just an aspirational goal—it’s a strategic one: research shows that closing the credit gap could add millions of jobs and unlock billions in economic activity each year.